wendyverdonk93/docs/content/tools/credit-card-component/_index.md

 ```
 ### Contact

-If you have any questions regarding the process or face any issues, contact our Integration Team at <integration@multisafepay.com>
+For any questions or support, email the Integration Team at <integration@multisafepay.com>